Ruck record as Aussie swimmers finish on high note

-Gold Coast, Australia, April 10, 2018 (AFP) - - Hosts Australia produced two astonishing relay fight-backs on the final night of the Commonwealth Games swimming Tuesday as Canadian teenager Taylor Ruck bagged a record-equalling eighth medal.
+Gold Coast (Australia) (AFP) - Hosts Australia produced two astonishing relay fight-backs on the final night of the Commonwealth Games swimming Tuesday as Canadian teenager Taylor Ruck bagged a record-equalling eighth medal.

 Olympic champion Kyle Chalmers mowed down England's Ben Proud on the final leg, the freestyle, as the Aussies won an absorbing 4x100 metres medley relay to finish with 21 gold medals on the Gold Coast.